kew24/proj-Westra-data202/Report.md

 Next, this dataframe is sorted from lowest `estimate` value, which is approximately the effect the term has on the overall prediction.
 In the case of a tie between `estimate` values, the rows are then sorted by `Gene` name.
 Then, the type of the previously created `termGene` is changed from a character to a factor.

-Subsequently, a `gene_cat` is added, with the value of "DTA" or "DDR" if the gene is involved in one of these commonly understood pathways, with the value of "Splicing" if it's a spliceosome gene, and with a value of "Other" if the gene is in none of these lists.
-Then `gene_cat` is factored.
+Subsequently, a `gene_cat` is added, with the value of "DTA" if it is an epigenetic modifier, "DDR" if the gene is involved in the commonly understood DDR pathway, "Splicing" if it's a splicing regulator, and "Other" if the gene is in the top 10 mutated genes in this cohort, but doesn't fit into one of these other 3 categories.
+At this point, `gene_cat` is also factored.

 After this, the significance estimates are determined.
 The `q.value` becomes the fdr adjusted p-value; the `q.label` rounds the estimate to the nearest 0.01 along with the q-value; and `q.star` is the resulting significance level in stars.